Borisfer/VIPR-Vectorial-Phase-Retrieval-for-microscopy/README.md

 The code generates a phase mask from a set of images with pre-defined coordinates ( for a z-stack or any general design), optimized mainly for high NA objectives.

+Open ''Example on TP mask'' for more details on how to use the code.

 # Note on future updates